-- 2) Ice Hockey ejection: A player ejected from an ice hockey game must leave the ice and bench area immediately.
-The ejected player must go to the locker room in the accompany of an adult school official/school supervisor/coach for the remainder of the game. - 3) The second time an athlete is ejected in the same sport season, that athlete shall be suspended for the rest of that sport season. - 4) The third time the athlete is ejected in the same school year, that athlete must show cause why that athlete should not be suspended from participation in the RIIL for one year from the date of the last ejection.
-Pending appeal that athlete shall remain suspended. - 5) Any athlete ejected from a contest for fighting, spitting, taunting, abuse of officials, or similar behavior may be subject to additional consequences.

-B. Coaches Ejected from Games/Matches/Meets:

-- 1) Prior to the start of any RIIL authorized contest at the pre-game conference, the Head Coach shall notify the official (Head Official/Chief Umpire) that s/he is the only coach or s/he shall identify additional certified assistant coaches of the team authorized by the school. - a.
+2. The second time an athlete is ejected in the same sport season, that athlete shall be suspended for the rest of that sport season.
+3. The third time the athlete is ejected in the same school year, that athlete must show cause why that athlete should not be suspended from participation in the RIIL Middle School 6-8 for one year from the date of the last ejection.
+Pending appeal, that athlete shall remain suspended.
+4. Any athlete ejected from a contest for fighting, spitting, taunting, abuse of an official, or similar behavior may be subject to additional consequences. - B. Coaches Ejected from Games/Matches/Meets: 1.
+Prior to the start of any RIIL Middle School 6-8 authorized contest at the pre-game conference, the Head Coach shall notify the official (Head Official/Chief Umpire) that s/he is the only coach, or s/he shall identify additional certified assistant coaches of the team authorized by the school. - a.
 In the event a coach is ejected from a contest and there is no certified assistant coach who had been identified to the officials prior to the start of the game, the game will end and the opposing team shall be awarded a victory by forfeit. - b.
 A coach who is ejected shall leave the vicinity [out of sight and sound] of the playing area immediately and shall not return to the playing area during the remainder of the contest.
 Further, said coach is prohibited from any further contact (direct and/or indirect) with the team or any team member for the remainder of the contest and not until both teams have left the playing area. - c.
-Any coach determined to be in violation of this provision may be subject to an additional period of disqualification. - 2) Coaches ejected from any athletic contest except for a technical violation of the rules shall: - a.
+Any coach determined to be in violation of this provision may be subject to an additional period of disqualification.
+2. Coaches ejected from any athletic contest except for a technical violation of the rules shall: - a.
 First Ejection - i.
-The coach is ineligible to participate (coach) a minimum of the next two (2) RIIL League contests of that sport/season.
-A coach in football will be ineligible to coach in the first two (2) RIIL scheduled contests of that sport/season - ii.
+The coach is ineligible to participate (coach) a minimum of the next two (2) RIIL Middle School 6-8 League contests of that sport/season. - ii.
 The school shall be assessed a \$50.00 fine payable to the RIIL.
 The coach continues to be disqualified from coaching after the imposed suspension until the fine is paid.
-In addition, the coach must fill out the Unsportsmanlike Conduct Questionnaire and complete the NFHS "Sportsmanship" and "Teaching and Modeling Behavior" online courses at [www.nfhslearn.com](http://www.nfhslearn.com) before re-establishing eligibility, which must be faxed/and mailed to the RIIL office prior to his/her reinstatement. - b.
+In addition, the coach must fill out the Unsportsmanlike Conduct Questionnaire and complete the NFHS "Sportsmanship" and "Teaching and Modeling Behavior" online courses at www.nfhslearn.com before re-establishing eligibility, which must be faxed/and mailed to the RIIL office prior to his/her reinstatement. - b.
 Second Ejection - i.
 If a coach, who has had two (2) ejections within the same year, s/he is ineligible to coach in any sport in the - ii.
-Rhode Island Interscholastic League for one (1) year from the date of the last ejection. - 3) Any coach/school official who is uncooperative or exhibits unsportsmanlike behavior to the Official Representative of the RIIL during any RIIL Playoff Contest may be ejected from said contest.
+Rhode Island Interscholastic League or the RIIL Middle School 6-8 for one (1) year from the date of the last ejection.
+3. Any coach/school official who is uncooperative or exhibits unsportsmanlike behavior to the Official Representative of the RIIL Middle School 6-8 during any RIIL Middle School 6-8 Playoff Contest may be ejected from said contest.